dynamist/subgit/docs/revision-tag.md

 ## Examples

 Basic example.
 This example will not filter out any items, it will order them by semver and the selection want the latest tag based on semver comparison.
-This will result in `1.0.0` as the output when doing `sgit update`
+This will result in `1.0.0` as the output when doing `sgit pull`

 ```yaml
 # .sgit.yml